soundwaveprime/tgchizu/README.md

 A Telegram Bot written in Python language to mirror files on the internet to Google Drive This is still currently ***IN PROGRESS***, and ***WILL NOT WORK*** due to buggy Mega Downloader.
 Will be fixed on a later date.

+## Bugs
+- you tell me! unless I find it first.
 # Credits:

 - This repository is a fork-clone of the following repositories.